-Along Major Public Street (Broadway, Binney Street, Third Street between Broadway and Binney, Ames Street, and Main Street)
+Along Major Public Streets (Main Street, Broadway, Binney Street, Third Street between Broadway and Binney, and Ames Street between Broadway and Main)

 - g.
 Create active ground floors in these areas and create strong connection between activities on the ground floor uses and the public realm.
 Mechanisms to accomplish this include the following: - i.
-Approx. 75 percent of the street frontage should be occupied by retail uses such as cafes, restaurants and shops - ii.
-Active ground level spaces should have strong, interactive connections with adjacent public sidewalk/plaza space using strategies such as extensive transparent glazing, interactive media or public art, large operable doors and windows, and/or associated outdoor seating.
+Approx. 75 percent of the street frontage should be occupied by retail uses such as cafes, restaurants and shops.
+In general, minimum depth of retail should be 40 feet. - ii.
+Active ground level spaces should have strong, interactive connections with adjacent public sidewalk/plaza space using strategies such as extensive transparent glazing, interactive media or public art, large operable doors and windows, and/or associated outdoor seating. - iii.
+Major entrances should be located on public streets, and on corners wherever possible.
+Entrances should relate to crosswalks and pathways that lead to bus stops, transit and bike stations.